neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 Now, all your data should be deleted.
 Note that Workspace is still caching some property keys.

 ## More Performant Load
 The LOAD CSV statement we used before was pretty naive.
 It didn't create any indices.
 It also loaded the nodes and relationships simultaneously.
 Both of those are inefficient approaches.
 It wasn't a big deal as that single day was a small amount of data.
 However, we'd now like to load a full year of data.
-Which has millions of rows, so we have to be a bit more efficient.
+That has a million rows, so we have to be a bit more efficient.
 That new dataset is [here](https://storage.googleapis.com/neo4j-datasets/form13/form13-v2.csv).

 If you're curious, you can read a bit about the intracties of optimizing those loads here:

 * https://neo4j.com/developer/guide-import-csv/#_optimizing_load_csv_for_performance
 * https://graphacademy.neo4j.com/courses/importing-data/

 First, let's create constraints, essentially a primary key, for the company and manager node types.
-Company keys should be cusips.
+Company keys should be CUSIPs.
 We know a CUSIP is unique because that is the whole point of one.
 They are identifiers for securities designed to be unique.
 You can read more about them [here](https://www.cusip.com).
 This is a much better field to use than nameOfIssuer (called companyName here) because it avoids the problem where some companies (like Apple or Apple, Inc.) are referred to by slightly different names.

 The manager is a little more difficult.
 But, we're going to assume that the manager name field is both unique and correct.